ganeti/ganeti/doc/design-disks.rst

 There are four operations that can be performed to a `Disk` object:

-* Create a new `Disk` object and save it to the config.
+* Create a new `Disk` object of a given template and save it to the config.

 * Remove an existing `Disk` object from the config.